Ethiopia Telecoms Market Report

 The prolonged attempts by the telecom regulator to issue a third renewable 15-year licence, thus promoting more effective competition against Ethio Telecom and Safari Ethiopia, has been mired with delays.
 A request for bids was issued in July 2023, and though there was some interest shown by international telcos no bids were made, possibly due to uncertainties regarding the ongoing conflict in the north of the country.
 As a result, in November 2023 the licensing process was again suspended.

-The country’s mobile platform has mostly been provided by ZTE and Huawei, which have offered vendor financing.
-Ethio Telecom has placed the expansion of LTE services as a cornerstone of its investment program, while it has also launched 5G services.
-By January 2024 5G was available in six of the major cities.
-The platform is considered central to the government’s Digital Ethiopia 2025 strategy.
+In the mobile sector, Ethio Telecom has placed the expansion of LTE services as a cornerstone of its investment program, while it has also launched 5G services.
+By January 2025 5G was available in 12 of the major cities.
+5G is considered central to the government’s Digital Ethiopia 2025 strategy, by which telecom services are to be extended deeper into rural areas.
 The government also has embarked on its Homegrown Economic Reform Agenda and Ten-Year National Development Plan (2021-2030).
 The consecutive five-year Growth and Transformation Plans have also guided the overall economic development of the country.
 In conjunction with these national schemes, there has also been a focus on widening the reach of the national backbone network, and providing additional international cross-border connectivity.

 In a bid to develop digital inclusion, the World Bank in December 2023 issued a $350 million loan to support the national rollout of the biometrics-based Digital ID in the country, known as Fayda.
 The ID will potentially be issued to 90 million people by 2028, improving their access to services and economic opportunities.
 While securing a digital ID is voluntary, it is compulsory for people to access government services.